 Jamestown, NY 14701-1132

 Should I contact or pay CBJ Credit Recovery?

-The best way to go about dealing with CBJ Credit Recovery is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like CBJ Credit Recovery for millions of clients nationwide.
+The best way to go about dealing with CBJ Credit Recovery is to work with a credit repair professional.
+They delete millions of negative items every year from companies like CBJ Credit Recovery for millions of clients nationwide.

 Will CBJ Credit Recovery sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with CBJ Credit Recovery again.